Investor Relations

 Money Laundering

-Pursuant to the Anti-Money Laundering, Anti-Terrorism Financing and Proceeds of Unlawful Activities Act 2001, Covered Persons shall not conduct money laundering activities as follows:
+Pursuant to the Anti-Money Laundering, Anti-Terrorism Financing and Proceeds of Unlawful Activities Act 2001 (incorporating all amendments up to 31 December 2021), Covered Persons shall not conduct money laundering activities as follows:

 • engage, directly or indirectly, in a transaction that involves proceeds of an unlawful activity or instrumentalities of an offence;